 These mentoring programs are designed to connect graduating seniors with Trinity College alumni for short-term industry focused mentoring.
 Read about our recent 2021 Connect cohort and 2020 Connect cohort.
 For questions on future iterations, contact Severn Sandt.

 Bantams & Beyond

 Career Connections is our largest on-campus networking event of the year, which is held during Parents and Family Weekend.
 This event brings parents, alumni, employers, and students together for conversation about life after Trinity.
 This is an opportunity for students to connect with professionals in their field of interest to learn about graduate school, interviews, résumés and potential job or internship opportunities.
-Join us on the Friday of Parents and Family Weekend (October 21, 2022) from 4:00 p.m. to 5:30 p.m. at the Cornelia Center (formerly Vernon Social).
+Thank you to our parent experts who joined us on Friday of Parents and Family Weekend (October 21, 2022) at the Cornelia Center (see photos from the event, below).
 If you have any questions regarding this program, please contact Olivia Corso.

 Kelter Career Leadership Program

 Open to first-year students, Trinity’s Kelter Career Leadership Program offers undergraduate students with the promise to be extraordinary leaders—on campus, in the community, and beyond—with leadership and personal development opportunities.
 Through this exciting program, we hope to inspire students and equip them with the tools that will ultimately help them design their way forward in two main areas: 1) during their time at Trinity and 2) in planning for life after college.
 Additionally, all participants are matched with a Hartford-based organization for a modified internship that takes place during the spring semester.